 Instructions

-- Mix together the eggs, sour cream, heavy cream, milk, buttermilk, salt, pepper, paprika, garlic powder, mustard, and sour cream in a large bowl.
-Then, add the cheeses (except one cup of the sharp cheddar) to the mixture, and mix well
+- Mix together the eggs, sour cream, heavy cream, milk, buttermilk, salt, pepper, paprika, garlic powder, mustard, and sour cream in the slow cooker.
+Then, add the cheeses (reserve one cup of the sharp cheddar for later) to the mixture, and mix until combined.

-- Add the cooked pasta to the mixture and stir all the ingredients together.
+- Add the cooked pasta to the mixture and stir until combined.

 - Cover the slow cooker with it’s designated lid and let it cook for 2 hours on low heat.